 The meta title tells users what the web page is about.
 You will want it to be clear about what content users will find on your page.
 Don’t try to stuff unneeded keywords into the title or make it extremely lengthy.
 Stick to one or two of your best keywords and limit the length to under 60 characters to get your title to display correctly in search engine results.

 The description should be concise and relevant to the page’s content.
-To display correctly, keep your description to 130 and 170 characters.
-Don’t try to summarize your entire website on each page, tailor your description to each web page while incorporating your best keywords for each section.
+To display correctly, keep your description under 160 characters.
+Don’t try to summarize your entire website in each description, tailor your meta description to each web page while including page-specific keywords.

 Your website URLs are a simple and effective way to target your content to the right audience.
 By tailoring your URLs to include your top keywords, you can tell search engines what your page is about and generate more traffic for that term.
 Users and search engines prefer URLs that are descriptive and concise, long URLs look messy.